Daan-Tutorials/OBS-raw/README.md

 }
 ```

-Then you need to know what elements your gonna use [SetSourceSettings](https://github.com/obsproject/obs-websocket/blob/4.x-current/docs/generated/protocol.md#setsourcesettings)
+Then you need to know what elements your gonna use with [SetSourceSettings](https://github.com/obsproject/obs-websocket/blob/4.x-current/docs/generated/protocol.md#setsourcesettings) (all info in this link)

-Now that you know that you can put it in
+Now that you know what you can put it in

 ```json
 {